King penguin (Aptenodytes patagonicus)

 Appearance

-The coloration is somewhat reminiscent of his larger cousin – the emperor penguin, with the fact that the king penguin has slightly more yellow and orange markings on the chest, neck and around the ears.
+The coloration is somewhat reminiscent of its larger cousin, the emperor penguin, though the king penguin has slightly more yellow and orange markings on the chest, neck, and around the ears.
 The pointed, narrow beak is orange-black.

-The whole head, the top of the wings and the tail are black, while the back can be blue-gray with silvery glare.
-Similarly to the emperor penguin, the belly is snow-white.
-The chicks are covered with feathers in pure bronze.
-They are therefore completely different from their parents.
+The entire head, the top of the wings, and the tail are black, while the back can be blue-gray with a silvery sheen.
+Similar to the emperor penguin, the belly is snow-white.
+The chicks are covered in pure bronze feathers, making them look completely different from their parents.

 Its slender and elongated body functions perfectly while swimming.
 It can withstand very low temperatures thanks to very thick feathers, which consist of four layers.
 The first top layer is covered with an oily substance protecting the penguin against getting soaked.
 Remaining three layers of feathers act as the isolation and protect the penguin very well against cooling the organism.